Code of Criminal Procedure (India)

-The Code of Criminal Procedure commonly called Criminal Procedure Code (CrPC) is the main legislation on procedure for administration of substantive criminal law in India.
+The Code of Criminal Procedure,u.s.c, commonly called Criminal Procedure Code (CrPC), was the main legislation on procedure for administration of substantive criminal law in India.
 It was enacted in 1973 and came into force on 1 April 1974.
 It provides the machinery for the investigation of crime, apprehension of suspected criminals, collection of evidence, determination of guilt or innocence of the accused person and the determination of punishment of the guilty.
 It also deals with public nuisance, prevention of offences and maintenance of wife, child and parents.

-At present, the act contains 565 sections, 5 schedules and 56 forms.
-The sections are divided into 46 chapters.
+On 11 August 2023, a Bill to replace the CrPC with the Bharatiya Nagarik Suraksha Sanhita (BNSS) was introduced in the Lok Sabha.
+On 26 December 2023, it was replaced with Bharatiya Nagarik Suraksha Sanhita (BNSS).

 History

 In medieval India, subsequent to the law set by the Muslims, the Mohammedan Criminal Law came into prevalence.
-The British rulers passed the Regulating Act of 1773 under which a Supreme Court was established in Calcutta and later on at Madras and in Bombay.
+The British rulers passed the Regulating Act 1773 under which a Supreme Court was established in Calcutta and later on at Madras and in Bombay.
 The Supreme Court was to apply British procedural law while deciding the cases of the Crown's subjects.

 After the Rebellion of 1857, the crown took over the administration in India.
 The Indian Penal Code, 1861 was passed by the British parliament.
 The CrPC was created for the first time ever in 1882 and then amended in 1898, then according to the 41st Law Commission report in 1973.